freiwilligenarbeit-afrika-natucate-lp

 Just like in Southeast Asia, many countries in Africa are facing the problem that families in need sell their children to so-called ‘orphanages’ which promise to provide a better future for them.
 These orphanages systematically abuse the compassion of international volunteers, making money with their help.

-Furthermore, a constantly changing cast of caregivers often does more harm than good and might increase abandonment issues or commitment phobia of the children.
-As most of the volunteers are neither trained educators nor native speakers of the country’s language, serious consequences might be the result of a time in which children are actually supposed to learn their mother tongue.
+Furthermore, a constantly changing cast of caregivers often does more harm than good and might increase abandonment issues or commitment phobia in the children.
+As most volunteers are neither trained educators nor native speakers of the country’s language, serious consequences may result from a time when children are supposed to learn their mother tongue.

 Africa volunteer trip – are there any Natucate reviews?